changx03/optimizing-web-apps-webpack/NOTE.md

 - `HotModuleReplacementPlugin` will set `hot` to `true` by default.
 - `hotOnly` works when `watchContentBase` is set to `false`.
 Since they are overlapping each other.
 We include js files in `contentBase`

-- the `*.hot-update.json` file will return a 404 error.
+The `*.hot-update.json` file will return a 404 error.
 Since we serve the bundle file under `/dist/`.
 Resolve the problem by moving `publicPath: '/dist/'` to `output` block

 ```javascript
 output: {